Wildlife-Related Health Risks and Safety Concerns

 - Muscle or Joint Pain

-If left untreated, these symptoms may become more severe and lead to muscle and nerve damage as well as other life-threatening issues like heart palpitations and brain inflammation.
+If left untreated, these symptoms may become more severe and lead to muscle and nerve damage and other life-threatening issues like heart palpitations and brain inflammation.

 There are many things you can do to minimize contact with ticks and minimize bite probability: